-Beginning in 2023, the Company shall pay to Booker Park South Housing, Inc., the administrator, over the term of the agreement, an annual company administration fee of \$27,650.
+Beginning in the later of 2023 or the first calendar year the Company receives income, the Company shall pay to Primavera Seniors Housing, Inc., the administrator, over the term of the agreement, an annual company administration fee of \$67,000.
 In the initial year of operations, the fee is to be prorated for the number of months that the Company receives rental income.
-The fee is to commence upon the later of 2023, or the first calendar year in which the Company receives rental income.
 The company administration fee shall increase at the rate of 3% per year.
-The company administration fee is paid out of the Company's available cash flow (see Note 8).
+The company administration fee is paid out of the Company's available cash flow (see Note 7).
 No amount is deducted as an expense by the Company until such amount is paid.
 No company administration fee was incurred for the year ended December 31, 2022.